Best Time to Visit Greece: Islands, Mainland, and Shoulder Season Secrets

 Shoulder season spans May–June and September–October.
 Temperatures are still excellent for most purposes, ferry services run on close to their full schedule, and prices drop substantially.
 A hotel that costs €350 per night in Oia in August might be €140 in May or €120 in late October.

 Low season covers November through March.
 Many island facilities — restaurants, boat tours, smaller hotels — close entirely during this period, particularly on the smaller Cyclades.
-Athens, Thessaloniki, and the mainland can be visited year-round, but island travel in deep winter requires planning and tolerance for limited services.
+48 hours in Athens, Thessaloniki, and the mainland can be visited year-round, but island travel in deep winter requires planning and tolerance for limited services.

 May and Early June: The Best Month for Most Visitors